drduh/macOS-Security-and-Privacy-Guide/README.md

 You can also run [KnockKnock](https://github.com/synack/knockknock) that shows more information about startup items.

-* Use `launchctl list` to view loaded user agents
+* Use `launchctl list` to view running user agents
-* Use `sudo launchctl list` to view loaded system daemons
+* Use `sudo launchctl list` to view running system daemons
 * Specify the service name to examine it, e.g. `launchctl list com.apple.Maps.mapspushd`
 * Use `defaults read` to examine job plists in `/System/Library/LaunchDaemons` and `/System/Library/LaunchAgents`
 * Use `man`, `strings` and Google to learn about what the agent/daemon runs